 The combined degrees program is a five-year program.
-A student may complete the requirements of the combined degree over a period longer than five years or meet the requirements in a shorter time by attending Spring/Summer.
-An extension beyond six years is not recommended and requires the written approval of the Faculty of Science and the Faculty of Education.
+A student may complete the requirements of the combined degree over a period longer than five years or meet the requirements in a shorter time by attending Spring/ Summer.
+An extension beyond six years is not normally permitted and requires the written approval of the Dean of Science and the Dean of Education.